 - Sri Mangalambiga Vilas Contact: Adi Kumbeswarar Temple Complex, Kumbakonam

-Suryanar Koil: Suryanar Temple is considered as one of the Navagraha temples, which houses the Sun God (Surya god).
-To offer worship at Sooriyanar Temple, one has to reach the Rajagopuram (Main Entrance) and more towards North where Pushkarani of temple is located.
-One can take bath in the tank or sprinkle holy water in the head as purification.
-Lord Surya Bhagawan is known as the giver of health, success and prosperity.The name of the small town is itself Suriyanar koil.
-A three tiered tower is at the west of the temple.The sacred tank is to the left of the temple front position.The shrine Suriyan is in the center of the temple.
-Suriyan alone has a temple built all for himself.
+Suryanar Koil: Suryanar Temple is one of the Navagraha temples, which houses the Sun God (Surya god). further, to offer worship at Sooriyanar Temple, one has to reach the Rajagopuram (Main Entrance) and more towards North where Pushkarani of temple is present.
+One can also take bath in the tank or sprinkle holy water in the head as purification.

 Sri Sarabeswarar Temple: Sri Kambaheswarar Temple (or) Sarabeswarar Temple has located at Thirubuvanam village of Kumbakonam taluk, Thanjavur district.
-The main God of this temple is Lord Shiva has known as Kambaheswarar and Goddess Parvathi.
+The main God of this temple is Lord Shiva as Kambaheswarar as well as Goddess Parvathi.
 The Chola King Kulothunga Chola had built this temple for his victory of North Indian battle.
-The shrine has sculptures of Sridevi and Bhudevi, the consorts of Vishnu.
-As per Hindu legend, Shiva is believed to have relieved Kampa (quaking) of a king haunted by evil spirits on account of the king killing a Brahmin by mistake.
-This led to the name of Kampahisvara.

 Sri Mahalinga Swami Temple: Mahalinga swamy temple has located at Thiruvidaimaruthur, Kumbakonam, Thanjavur district.The holy tree Marutham had found in this region like forest.
 Therefore, this place has known as Maruthur.
-This Temple located at the middle of the Maruthur so it was known as Thiruvidaimaruthur.
+This Temple was at the middle of the Maruthur so it was popular as Thiruvidaimaruthur.
 Appar, Sundarar and Thirugnana Sambandhar visited this temple.
 They sang many songs about Mahalinga Swamy.